Vibe coding analytics: How AI-assisted builders use data to catch errors and stay on track

 Raymmar Tirado described vibe coding as fulfilling his lifelong dream of "looking over a developer's shoulder" and giving them instructions on what to do next.
 Most recently, he's used Replit's AI agent to build a global tracking widget for his Webflow cloneables (Webflow websites that can be cloned and customized).
 The widget allows him to add a universal call-to-action and manage the offer from a single dashboard while tracking traffic and campaign performance across the entire network.

-So far, the picture we’ve painted of vibe coding is pretty one-dimensionally rosy: Save tons of hours, hundreds or maybe even thousands of dollars, and make all of your wild ideas come true, without any dev support?
+So far, the picture painted of vibe coding is pretty one-dimensionally rosy: Save tons of hours, hundreds or maybe even thousands of dollars, and make all of your wild ideas come true, without any dev support?
 Sign me up, please.

 One well-documented concern is security.
-If an AI agent has a simple directive to build something, there’s no guarantee it won’t leak secrets like API keys or confidential information in the code itself, giving anyone access to your backend.
+If an AI agent has a simple directive to build something, there's no guarantee it won't leak secrets like API keys or confidential information in the code itself, giving anyone access to your back end.

 "When you're vibe coding, it's hard to tell if that's happening unless you review the code," warned Micah Allen, Mixpanel Senior Software Engineer.
 "I've had friends ask me to review things they've vibe coded recently.
 In one instance, I was able to use the information he published and log into his admin account."